sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

 5. Clone the remote repository to your local machine.

-   **--> Follow these instructions if you use Tortoise Git.
-For other tools consult their manual. <--**
+   :warning: **Follow these instructions if you use Tortoise Git.
+For other tools consult their manual.**
    1. Copy the repository URL.
 (If you use SSH authentication, you need to copy the SSH URL instead.)
       ||
       |-|